rommelsv/bashblog/README.md

 Detailed features
 -----------------

+- HTML5 compatable
+- Support for github username with corner-link
 - A simple but nice and readable design, with nothing but the blog posts
 - **NEW on 2.0** Markdown support via a third-party library.
   The easiest method is to download